FRECKLL: Full and Reduced Exoplanet Chemical Kinetics distiLLed: Abstract

 \section{Abstract}

-We introduce a new chemical kinetic code FRECKLL (Full and Reduced Exoplanet Chemical Kinetics distiLLed) to evolve large chemical networks efficiently.
-FRECKLL employs `distillation' in computing the reaction rates, which minimizes the error bounds to the minimum allowed by double precision values ($\epsilon \leq 10^{-15}$).
-FRECKLL requires less than 5 minutes to evolve the full \citetalias{venot2020} network in a 130 layers atmosphere and 30 seconds to evolve the \citetalias{venot2020} reduced scheme.
-Packaged with FRECKLL is a TauREx 3.1 plugin for usage in forward modelling and retrievals.
-We present TauREx retrievals performed on a simulated HD189733 JWST spectra using the full and reduced \citetalias{venot2020} chemical networks and demonstrate the viability of total disequilibrium chemistry retrievals and the ability for JWST to detect disequilibrium processes.
+We introduce a new Python 1D chemical kinetic code \textsc{FRECKLL} (Full and Reduced Exoplanet Chemical Kinetics distiLLed) to evolve large chemical networks efficiently. \textsc{FRECKLL} employs `distillation' in computing the reaction rates, which minimizes the error bounds to the minimum allowed by double precision values ($\epsilon \leq 10^{-15}$).
+Compared to summation of rates with traditional algorithms like pairwise summation, distillation provides a tenfold reduction in solver time for both full and reduced networks.
+Both the full and reduced \citetalias{venot2020} networks are packaged in \textsc{FRECKLL} as well as a \textsc{TauREx} 3.1 plugin for usage in forward modelling and retrievals of exoplanet atmospheres.
+We present \textsc{TauREx} retrievals performed on a simulated HD189733 JWST spectra using the full and reduced \citetalias{venot2020} chemical networks and demonstrate the viability of total disequilibrium chemistry retrievals and the ability for JWST to detect disequilibrium processes.

 \keywords{kinetic chemistry --- exoplanet atmosphere --- code}